JuulLabs-OSS/BTPTesterCore/README.md

 runner.run(suite())
 ```

 A working example can be found in `main.py` file.
+It can be run also from test.sh script.
+Running `main.py` from `test.sh` will generate two `.log` files: `logger_traces.log` with
+history of run functions and their outputs and `test.log` with reports of executed tests.
+If running test from shell script, user can define time when  tests will be run.
+At accepts
+many time formats,  i.e. date in format 2020-04-30, time in form 09:20 or 0920 and
+now + n minute, hour, day.

 #### Testcase naming convention